ShangWangLab/OpenChronoMorphViewer/README.md

 easily and aesthetically tracking morphology as it changes over time.

-Note: This software is designed for a large number of medium-sized volumes, around 1 GB or less each—it is **not suitable for very large volumes!** Each volume must be small enough to fit inside your total GPU memory!
-For example, if you have 8 GB of dedicated GPU memory and 16 GB of shared GPU memory, then you can, in principle, open volumes up to 24 GB.
+Note: This software is designed for a large number of medium-sized volumes, with each volume being around 1 GB or less—it is **not suitable for an individual volume that is very large!** Each volume must be small enough to fit inside your total GPU memory!
+For example, if you have 8 GB of dedicated GPU memory and 16 GB of shared GPU memory, then you can, in principle, open an individual volume up to 24 GB.
 In practice, you would then be unable to use the clipping spline at full resolution because the mask also utilizes some of your GPU memory.